oroinc/documentation/backend/entities-data-management/reports-and-segments.rst

 ``totals``

-    Here you configure for which columns of the grid you want to display total values for the currently shown page (``total``) and for all existing entries (``grand_total``).
-You can also specify custom expressions that will be executed to calculate the actual value being shown (e.g. to display the total revenue, all existing values will summed up.
+    Here you configure which columns of the grid you want to display total values for the currently shown page (``total``) and for all existing entries (``grand_total``).
+You can also specify custom expressions that will be executed to calculate the actual value being shown (e.g., to display the total revenue, all existing values will be summed up.

 ``columns``

     The ``columns`` option configures which columns will be visible in the data grid.
-As you can see, you can either refer to values that are produced by the ``source`` (like ``cnt`` or ``value``) or to a kind of *virtual column* (like ``period``) which can be defined through custom ``filters`` (see below).
+As you can see, you can either refer to values that are produced by the ``source`` (like ``cnt`` or ``value``) or to a kind of *virtual column* (like ``period``), which can be defined through custom ``filters`` (see below).

 ``sorters``